Myanmar medics lead sprouting civil disobedience calls after coup

 The movement said in a statement that doctors at 70 hospitals and medical departments in 30 towns have joined the protest.

-It accused the army of putting its interests above people's hardships during a coronavirus outbreak that has killed more than 3,100 people in Myanmar, one of the highest tolls in Southeast Asia.
+It accused the army of putting its interests above people's hardships during a COVID-19 outbreak that has killed more than 3,100 people in Myanmar, one of the highest tolls in Southeast Asia.

 READ: Singaporeans in Myanmar say situation appears 'calm' a day after military coup